babarrett/mitosis-docs/mitosis-README.md

 full size MX switches only 1mm from the desk? :)

-Remove the adhesive backing, stick down the middle first, lining up the cutout with the central switch, then slowly worked my way towards the edges keeping it centered.
+Remove the adhesive backing, stick down the middle first, lining up the cutout with the central switch, then slowly work your way towards the edges keeping it centered.

 ### Add the keycaps

-I bought a 108 key blank PBT set of keycaps.
+reverse_bias bought a set of 108 key blank PBT keycaps.
 The keyboard only uses 46 1U keys though.

-Map of the profile I used for each key.
-Grey keys are what I home on, hence the flipped R3 under my thumbs.
+Map of the profile used for each key.
+Grey keys are what reverse_bias homes on, hence the flipped R3 under my thumbs.